Fla–Flu: Important matches

 On November 23, 1941, Flamengo and Fluminense disputed the Campeonato Carioca final, at Gávea Stadium.
 As the stadium is located in Lagoa neighborhood, the match was nicknamed Lagoa's Fla-Flu.
 The first half of the match ended 2–1 to Fluminense.
 Flamengo's Pirillo scored a goal in the 39th minute of the second half of the match, but Fluminense only needed a draw in the match, and won the competition.
 15,312 people watched the match.

 In 1991, the Campeonato Carioca final was again disputed between Flamengo and Fluminense.
 The first leg, played on December 13, ended in a 1–1 draw.
 In the second leg, played on December 19, Flamengo beat Fluminense 4–2.
 The Flamengo goals were scored by Uidemar, Gaúcho, Zinho and Júnior.
 Both Fluminense goals were scored by Ézio.
 Flamengo's Gaúcho was the top goalscorer of that competition.

-In the Campeonato Carioca history, Fluminense beat Flamengo to the title in 1919, 1936, 1941, 1969, 1973, 1983, 1984, 1995 and 2022.
-Flamengo beat Fluminense in 1963, 1972, 1991, 2017, 2020 and 2021.
-The Carioca had many formats over the years.
+In the Campeonato Carioca history, Fluminense beat Flamengo to the title in 1919, 1936, 1941, 1969, 1973, 1983, 1984, 1995, 2022 and 2023.
+Flamengo beat Fluminense in 1963, 1972, 1991, 2017, 2020, 2021 and 2025.
+The Cariocão had many formats over the years.
 However, there is disagreement in the decision criterion on the 1919, 1969 and 1983 championships, won by Fluminense.
-Discussion that gained strength among Flamengo fans in early 2021, days before the 2021 Carioca Football Championship final, when flamengo had the chance to pass Fluminense with this new criterion.
+Discussion that gained strength among Flamengo fans in early 2021, days before the 2021 Carioca Football Championship final, when Flamengo had the chance to pass Fluminense with this new criterion.

-One of the most famous matches between the two clubs is the 1995 Campeonato Carioca final stage match, played on June 25 of that year at Maracanã stadium.
+One of the most famous matches between the two clubs was the 1995 Campeonato Carioca final stage match, played on June 25 of that year at Maracanã stadium.
 In this match, Fluminense's Renato Gaúcho scored a belly goal, and his team won the match 3–2.
 Fluminense finished the stage with 33 points, winning the title, and Flamengo finished one point behind its rival, losing the championship in the year of its centenary.

 The 2004 Campeonato Carioca had two matches played between Flamengo and Fluminense.
-On February 1, Flamengo won by 4-3, after Fluminense scored 3-1 in the first half.
-On February 21, Flamengo defeated Fluminense 3-2, which gave Flamengo the Taça Guanabara title of that year.
+On February 1, Flamengo won by 4–3, after Fluminense had been 3–1 up at half-time.
+On February 21, Flamengo defeated Fluminense 3–2, which gave Flamengo the Taça Guanabara title of that year.